South Mékinac River: Geography

-From Lac à la Truite, the waters descend for a kilometer to empty into Lac Tavibois (length: 400 m; altitude: 205 m) at Grandes-Piles, located in the Tavibois area.
+From Lac à la Truite, the waters descend for a kilometre to empty into Lac Tavibois (length: 400 m; altitude: 205 m) at Grandes-Piles, located in the Tavibois area.
 A retention dam has been built at its mouth with automated control of the water level; this dam is located on the boundary between Grandes-Piles and Hérouxville.
 After this dam, the water crosses a fall to flow 50 m further southeast into Lake Léo (length: 140 m; altitude: 186 m) which has a small dam at its mouth.
 This lake flows eastwards into Tessier lake (length: 0.84 km; 181 m) that the current crosses on 1.0 km towards the North.
 The lake collects a stream (coming from the north) which drains the western slope of Le Chaudron mountain (altitude: 173 m) which straddles the limit of Saint-Tite and Hérouxville, almost at the limit from Grandes-Piles.

 From the dam at the mouth of Lake Tessier, the current heads northeast over 0.5 km, towards Le Chaudron mountain, before turning southeast to descend on 0.4 km crossing Chemin des Petites-Forges, up to a stream (coming from the northeast).
 From there, the course of the river heads south on 1.6 km first by forming serpentines, then crossing the Petit lac du Castor (length: 0.6 km; altitude: 174 m) and very narrow), to the dam located at its mouth, south of the lake.
 About thirty chalets surround the Petit lac du Castor.

 From this last dam, the current descends towards the south-east, crosses towards the north a small narrow lake (length: 0.9 km; altitude: 164 m) to the small dam at its mouth.
 From there, the current flows on 1.65 km eastward, forming two hooks, one north, the other south, to the discharge (coming from the north) of a lake.
 Then the current goes to 2.4 km, first over 0.8 km south to a stream (coming from the south), then on 1.0 km eastward crossing Lake Ayotte (length: 0.7 km; altitude: 151 m) whose dam is located in the camp Val Notre-Dame, then on 0.6 km south-east to the mouth of Ruille stream (coming from the south).